Arkansas Highway 11

 One segment of the original Arkansas Highway 11 from the state highway system's creation in 1926 has been listed on the National Register of Historic Places (NRHP) in Arkansas County.

 Route description

+Pansy to Star City

+Highway 11 begins in Cleveland County at US 63 at Pansy and runs east.
+The route continues northeast upon entering Lincoln County, where it terminates at US 425 south of Star City.